Joe Rogan. How Stuff Works. How I Built This.

 Then, clean up your videos or splice your b-roll clips together to create the final video.
 Just make sure you have the rights to whatever b-roll you’re using, so you don’t get caught up in a copyright infringement case.

-Make sure you have the proper video editing app and tools to get the job done.
-Ideally, you want to sync your audio and video files together, so it’s a seamless viewing experience for your viewers.
+Make sure you have the proper video editing software and tools to get the job done.
+Ideally, you want to sync your audio and video file together, so it’s a seamless viewing experience for your viewers.

 3. Create Thumbnail